ClusterHQ/flocker/CONTRIBUTING.rst

 Steps to Contribute Reviews
 ===========================

-    1. Pick an issue that has been submitted for review (TODO: Determine FogBugz/github workflow for this).
+    1. Pick an issue in `the tracker`_ that has been submitted for review.

     2. Use the continuous integration system to verify the test suite is passing (TODO: Set up continuous integration; automate this step).